ubiquity/ubiquity-dollar/README.md

 # Ubiquity Dollar

 Introducing the flagship product of [Ubiquity DAO](https://ubq.fi/).
-Ubiquity's Algorithmic Dollar (uAD) is an algorithmic stablecoin that maintains its peg by virtue of its monetary and fiscal policies.
+The Ubiquity Dollar (uAD) is an algorithmic stablecoin that maintains its peg by virtue of its monetary and fiscal policies (as well as its collateral in 2023).

-The deployed smart contracts can be found in the [docs](https://dao.ubq.fi/smart-contracts).
+- The deployed smart contracts can be found in the [docs](https://dao.ubq.fi/smart-contracts).

+- The source code for those can be found [here](https://github.com/ubiquity/uad-contracts).

 ![Ubiquity Dollar Logo](https://user-images.githubusercontent.com/4975670/153777249-527395c0-0c52-4731-8b0a-77b7885fafda.png)